John Muckler: Biography

-In 1991, Muckler left the Oilers organization and was hired by the Buffalo Sabres.
-Initially the club's director of hockey operations, he soon accepted the team's head coaching position and guided the Sabres for the next four seasons.
+In 1991, Muckler left the Oilers organization and was hired by the Buffalo Sabres as the director of hockey operations.
+In December 1991, he became interim head coach with the firing of Rick Dudley.
+Muckler guided the Sabres for the next four seasons.
 He also assumed the role of Sabres' general manager in 1993.
-A finalist for the Jack Adams Award as NHL coach of the year in 1994, Muckler stepped down from coaching in 1995 to focus on his front-office duties and was named "NHL Executive of the Year" by The Sporting News for the 1996–97 season.
-Sabres President Larry Quinn fired Muckler in the 1997 offseason.
+Muckler finished as a finalist for the Jack Adams Award as NHL coach of the year in 1994.
+In March 1995, he served a three-game suspension for slapping a heckling fan.
+Muckler stepped down from coaching in 1995 to focus on his front-office duties.
+He was named "NHL Executive of the Year" by The Sporting News for the 1996–97 season.
+Amidst bickering with head coach Ted Nolan, team president Larry Quinn fired Muckler in the 1997 offseason.
+John Tortorella, who worked with Muckler in Buffalo, later cited him as a key mentor.

 Muckler's last coaching position was as head coach of the New York Rangers from 1998 to 2000.
 His career coaching record is 276–288–84, combined with a 233–167–53–7 career record as an NHL general manager, and he has been involved in more than 2,000 professional games in varying roles.
 His résumé also includes three appearances at the National Hockey League All-Star Game and two appearances (1984 and 1987) on the coaching staff of the Canada Cup-winning Team Canada.

 Muckler was hired by the Ottawa Senators as general manager in June 2002 by owner Eugene Melnyk and presided over what was arguably the team's most successful period.
 It was Muckler who elected to fire head coach Jacques Martin and replace him with Bryan Murray.
-Among the trades made in his tenure included Marian Hossa for Dany Heatley and luring 40-year old Dominik Hasek to a one-year deal while letting players such as Zdeno Chara leave in free agency.
+Among the trades made in his tenure included Marián Hossa for Dany Heatley and luring 40-year old Dominik Hašek to a one-year deal while letting players such as Zdeno Chára leave in free agency.
 The team ultimately reached the Stanley Cup finals in 2007 but lost to the Anaheim Ducks in a five-game series.
 Despite this success and having one year left on his contract, the Senators announced that Muckler had been fired on June 18, 2007.
 Murray was promoted to replace him.

 Muckler was hired as a senior advisor with the NHL's Phoenix Coyotes in September 2008.

 In addition to his many years coaching and managing in the NHL, Muckler was also an assistant coach for the Canadian teams that won the 1984 and 1987 Canadian Cup tournaments.
+In totality, Muckler spent over 2,000 games as a coach or in management for six different teams.